Vandivier/arias-tale-rpg/docs/src/narrative/arc-integrated.md

 They pressed on, and as dusk approached, the sky shifted to hues of deep purple and indigo.
 They arrived at a small village nestled among giant mushrooms that glowed softly.

-"Squirrelfolk," Gavriel noted, watching the diminutive creatures scurry about.
+"Squirrelfolk," Gabriel noted, watching the diminutive creatures scurry about.

 One of the squirrelfolk approached, eyes bright with curiosity.
 "Welcome, travelers!
 Stay and rest.
 The night brings shadows best avoided."